osar-svg/silver-octo-couscous/README.md

 - Save it as osar-logo.svg.
 - You can embed it in an HTML page or open it in a browser.
 - If #free-solid-font is a custom or local font, you need to embed it using CSS or base64 in the <style> section or host it on the web.

+# Happy designing, and good luck with OSAR! 🟡⚫